ABC FinanceBridging loans

 This can be through grabbing a bargain by completing quickly or adding value through property development or refurbishment.

-Bridging loans are arranged for a set term, usually between 1-18 months.
-It is then repayable in full at the end of the term.
+Bridging loans work by accumulating interest over a set term, usually between 1-18 months.
+The loan along with the total accumulated interest is then repayable in full at the end of the set term.

 The full interest is often deducted upfront, meaning there are often no monthly payments to make during the term of the loan.